ChrisPag/moodboard-project/README.md

 # Moodscape
-**Note:**
-This project is still in progress; our next steps are to allow images on the canvas to be dragged around freely, rather than having them just snap to the canvas.

 ## About
 Moodscape is an app that allows users to easily create moodboards, or, in other words, collages that are used to convey a certain feeling or aesthetic.
-Users can search for images using the Unsplash API, and can add their liked images to a canvas.
-Images on the canvas can be dragged around as needed.
+Users can search for images (powered by the Unsplash API), and can add their liked images to a canvas.
+Images on the canvas can be dragged around, deleted, and layered as needed.
+Additionally, the canvas background colour can be changed.
+The user can then download their creation to their own device.

 ## Technologies
 * ReactJS